Mercédes Benegbi

 Mercédes Benegbi (born 1962) is a Canadian disabilities activist who has been recognized for her advocacy for the rights of disabled people.
-In 2000, she was honored by the Council of Canadians with Disabilities and in 2014, she drove a successful initiative to gain support for the survivors of thalidomide.
+In 2000, she was honoured by the Council of Canadians with Disabilities and in 2014, she drove a successful initiative to gain support for the survivors of thalidomide.
 Her efforts resulted in life-time compensation for Canadian "thalidomiders", as well as a special fund for specific medical treatments or modifications to homes and vehicles to accommodate their disabilities.

 Early life

 Mercédes Benegbi was born in 1962 in Montreal, Quebec, Canada to her Québécoise mother, Colette, and Moroccan father Marcos Benegbi.
 Her mother had been prescribed the drug thalidomide during her pregnancy, resulting in Benegbi being born with phocomelia.
 Her parents strongly advocated for her acceptance among other children and enrolled her in École Ernest Crepeau.
 She was also enrolled in the Montreal Rehabilitation Institute's 20-year plan to assist survivors and their families in meeting the everyday challenges their children would face.
 Her father invented a visor for Benegbi to use as a child to prevent her harming her face when she fell, as she had no arms to break her fall.
 As she was their only child, Benegbi's parents were supportive and at the same time, challenged her to excel and be as independent as she was able to be.